8thcolor/railsgirls-brussels-20140208/presentation.md

 ## I hired junior developers with no experience at all

-### Despire having done CS courses, they were unable to do the simplest tasks
+### Despite having done CS courses, they were unable to do the simplest tasks

 ---